asvnpr/bioacoustics_research/Research/misc_code/README.md

 Here I include:

-* flac__convert.sh: bash script to convert your dataset of recordings to wavs
+* convert_to_wav.sh: bash script to convert your dataset of recordings to wavs
 * specgram_gen.ipynb: Python 3 Jupyter Notebook to generate spectrogram and functions to obtain ROI of a spectrogram

 Requirement are: